cagnulein/QZCompanionNordictrackTreadmill/README.md

         _Important note: Double clicking this file will cause MacOS to throw a security warning, you must use one of the methods above._

+    **If you are using linux:**
+    #assumes adb is installed.
+For example in Ubuntu, sudo apt isntall adb
+    Using your favorite terminal, g to the extracted folder and cd to InstallPackage. chmod +x QZ-Companion-LinuxInstall.sh            #make the script executable (optional) chmod +x adb-screenshot-linux.sh      #make the script executable ./QZ-Companion-LinuxInstall.sh                   #run the script

     When prompted to enter the treadmill or bikes IP address, enter the same IP as noted in previous Step 3 and hit enter.
 The script will ping the IP address first to ensure it is reachable on